-Phase one facility improvements for the purposes of the program to ensure a more home-like environment include new flooring, furniture, and paint, as well as increased control by the youth over facilities such as the length of time to shower.
-Improved landscaping, a garden, a new exercise room, and more home-like bedding and towels as well as mattresses and other room décor also assist in providing improvements in order to accommodate long-term commitments.
-The youth will be provided with mattress options used as an incentive to keep their room clean.
-Amenities such as hygiene kit options to incentivize good hygiene, and ample access to natural light and fresh air.
+Phase one facility improvements include new flooring, furniture, and paint, as well as increased control by the youth over facilities such as the length of time to shower.
+Improved landscaping, which will include shade and fruit trees, a Zen-style garden, a new exercise room, and more homelike bedding and towels and other room décor will assist in providing improvements in order to accommodate long-term commitments.
+The youth will be provided with a variety of incentives and ample access to natural light and fresh air.
 The addition of a dedicated college classroom with computers, printers, and other equipment, as well as multiple vocational classrooms, provide numerous opportunities to engage the youth in positive developmental activities.
+The visiting area has been updated to include a children's play area to engage family members of all ages, and visiting tables and chairs are configured for increased interaction.
+The group counseling rooms have also been redesigned and will use beanbags instead of hard chairs.